What is Video Header Bidding?

 Introduction to Header Bidding

 Header bidding is a strategy that helps the publishers to get more revenue.
 Before making access to the ad server, the publisher offers the inventory to many demand sources.
-Header bidding is a trading tool which automatically offers inventory to demand sources before calling as a server, and it is defined.
+Header bidding is a trading tool that automatically offers inventory to demand sources before calling it a server, and it is defined.

 How is header bidding different from the traditional programmatic environment?